The boxer engines in the 911 Turbo have been setting technical standards since 1974—a few highlights.

 911 Turbo 3.8 (997)

-In 2009, Porsche introduced direct fuel injection, enabling the 911 Turbo to exceed the 368 kW mark (500 hp).
+In 2009, Porsche introduced direct fuel injection, enabling the 911 Turbo to exceed the 500 hp mark (368 kW).
 Injecting gasoline directly into the cylinder has a positive effect on fuel consumption.
 In this way the engine power can be controlled essentially without a throttle valve.
 The directly injected fuel cools the combustion chamber and therefore enables greater compression.
-The reduction in consumption by more than a liter per 100 kilometers is attributable to the Porsche double-clutch transmission.
+The reduction in consumption by more than a quart of gasoline per 60 miles is attributable to the Porsche double-clutch transmission.

 911 Turbo (991)